devplanet-dp/firebase-video-upload/README.md

 How if you could run a single command that take care of all these.
 Imagine how it will save your time and reduce complexity.
 Yes! you can achieve it with app automation tool called [Fastlane!](https://fastlane.tools).

-In this tutorial you will learn how to build a local fastlane pipeline that will automate and simplify development steps like signining, testing, building and deploying stages for a simple Hello World Application.
+In this tutorial you will learn how to build a local fastlane pipeline that will automate and simplify development steps like signining, testing, building and deploying stages for a simple ToDo Application.
 It's all done on your local environment.

 ## Why Fastlane?